Freedom Convoy: Canada trucker protests force car plant shutdowns

 The White House has called for an end to the protests, saying they risk hurting the car industry and US agricultural exports.

-Canadian Prime Minister Justin Trudeau has hit out at the protests as "unacceptable".
+Mr Trudeau has hit out at the protests as "unacceptable", saying they are "negatively impacting businesses and manufacturers",

-"Blockages, illegal demonstrations are unacceptable and are negatively impacting businesses and manufacturers," he said on Wednesday.

-Mr Trudeau returned to parliament on Monday following a week-long isolation after he caught coronavirus.
+The prime minister returned to parliament on Monday following a week-long isolation after he caught coronavirus.

 He has refused to budge on federal Covid measures, even as some provinces begin lifting their restrictions.